algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report6.md

 ### <u>Team meeting</u>

-The team first gathered on monday the 12th of january 2024, after briefly discussing the various progress made during the weekend, the team quickly got back to work on the various task that were dispatched.
-We agreed on starting to create the Assembly documentation during the week.
+The team first gathered on Monday the 12th of February 2024.
+After briefly discussing the various progress made during the weekend, the team quickly got back to work on the various tasks that were dispatched.
+We agreed to start to create the Assembly documentation during the week.
 Moreover, the development team started to implement various features.
-On friday the 16th, no meeting was "held" as we had to release the Test Plan, however, during the afternoon, we still had small talks about the week and about the next few weeks.
+On Friday the 16th, no meeting was "held" as we had to release the Test Plan, however, during the afternoon, we still had small talks about the week and the next few weeks.

 ### <u>Week feedback</u>

-The team is positive about the progress on the project and we expect to be respect deadlines, however, we're finding out that some nice to have features we would have liked to add to our product will most likely be present in the final product, as we are starting to get low on available hours.
-Moreover, we will need to prepare the oral presentation which will occupy most of our time during the next weeks.
+The team is positive about the progress of the project and we expect to respect deadlines.
+However, we're finding out that some nice-to-have features we would have liked to add to our product will most likely be present in the final product, as we are starting to get low on available hours.
+Moreover, we will need to prepare the oral presentation which will occupy most of our time during the coming weeks.
-We will most likely check all the requirements, but we will most likely not being able to have a fully working products, nice to have wise.
+We will most likely check all the requirements, but we will most likely not be able to have a fully working product, with nice-to-have features.

 ### <u>Next week planning </u>